cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 New:
 -The AI uses Chronotanks in groups to make them more effective.
 Now this can be enabled or disabled using the .ini file.
--The AI Chronotank minimal groupsize is now editable by the .ini file.
+-The AI Chronotanks jump no more in groups.
+Human is unable to do this, so it was unfair.
+You can re-enable group-jumps by the .ini file if you like.
--AIBoostLevel is dynamic by the number of allies/enemies he personally sees, this to rebalance unfair groups a bit.
+-AIBoostLevel is dynamic by the number of enemies/friendlies he personally sees, this to rebalance unfair groups a bit.
 (Can be enabled/disabled/tweaked using the .ini file.)
--FFA detection, it automatically disables Dynamic AI in these cases because there are no teams.
+-FFA detection, it automatically disables Dynamic AI in these cases because there are no teams so noting to rebalance.
--Several tweaks to increase the intelligence for the AI a lot. :-) -Because of the better intelligence the AI cash-cheat could be set back to a way lower value.
+-Several tweaks to increase the intelligence for the AI a lot.
+(See new options in the .ini file) -Because of the better intelligence the AI cash-cheat could be set back to a way lower value.
 It's almost equeal with human now. :-)

 Hotfix: